raspberrychris/paddleboardmaster/content/post/cadalene-inflatable-stand-up-paddle-board.md

 widgets = []

 +++
-In this post we will be taking a look at the Cadalene inflatable Stand up Paddleboard.
-This great looking board
+In this post I will be taking a look at the [**Cadalene inflatable Stand up Paddleboard**](#).
+This great looking board that comes in a variety of different sizes and colors.

+If you want a smaller or bigger board there is an option to get a 10.7ft version in yellow, or if you want something smaller there is a 9.8ft blue version available.

+The SUP that we have decided to review is the black 10ft version.

 This SUP comes with a load of accessories and for the price point is competitive with boards of twice is price.